raymondworkshop/raymondworkshop.github.io/_posts/about.md

 date: 2012-03-19
 ---

 Hi, I'm Raymond ZHAO Wenlong.
-I am a freelance Project (Product/Tech/Business) Consultant in Hong Kong now.
+I am a freelance Technical Product Specialist (Product/Tech/Business) & NLP Scientist in Hong Kong now.
 I enjoys working with startups on engineering, product, culture, and the related business.

 I was a Technical Officer in HSUHK, RA in (Chinese University of Hong Kong, City University of Hong Kong, and Hong Kong Baptist University), and Lead Software Engineer in Alcatel-Lucent (now Nokia Corporation) and HKCREO (a Fintech startup).